SlimeVR/SlimeVR-Docs-Site/server-setup/body-config.md

 To use skeleton auto-configuration, follow these steps:

-1. Stand straight up and pressing the **"Reset All"** button under the "Body proportions" section of the SlimeVR server window.
+1. Stand up straight and press the **"Reset All"** button under the "Body proportions" section of the SlimeVR server window.
 1. Locate and press the **"Auto"** button under the "Body proportions" section to open the skeleton auto-configuration window.
 1. Stand in front of a chair.
 1. Keep your heels on the ground in the same position for the duration of recording.